CatherineZM/CookPad/README.md

 2. An admin can **Ban users** by clicking on "Ban" button

 3. An admin can **Promote users as admins** by clicking on "Promote" button

+4. An admin can **View HomePage** by clicking on "HomePage" in the navgation bar.
+This allows admins to check if there are any inappropriate contents.

 ## Third Party Libraries:
 1. Bootstrap